thingaha/thingaha-web/Readme.md

 - Start using API
 ```
-- Import user table from the record file bin/user_init.
 - Default server port is 5000:
 - All API required JWT token for access data
 - Get the access token from login.